-A career in the corporate world for years can be offset against our physical body — with less and less physical activities.
-I easily fall out of shape.
+A career in the corporate world for years can be offset against our aging body.
+With less and less physical activities, I easily fall out of shape.

 To physically measure myself once in a while, I go look for a good hike.
 I had hiked a few times before, but never hardcore… So who's up for snow hiking in the mighty peaks of the Pyrenees?

 Situated on the Spanish side of the Pyrenees, I joined a group of hikers to scale the summit of Tossa d’Alp at an elevation of 2,535 meters (8,316 feet) above sea level.
 It’s said to be one of the highest mountain routes in Spain.